 The crochet pattern is worked in the round.

-Once started, the pattern is a repeat of rows 2 and 3 until you reach your desired size.
+The first round is the foundation row and once started, the pattern is a repeat of rows 2 and 3 until you reach your desired size.

 The sample has a beginning chain stitch count of 28 crochet chain stitches.
 Remember, you can change the number of beginning chain stitches using the multiples of 3 + 1.